Photo by Thearon W. Henderson/Getty Images

 A twice-deflected pass was intercepted and returned for a touchdown by the Vikings early in the game.
 But the Seahawks brushed themselves off and dug out of a 17-10 deficit at halftime with 24 straight points to start the second half.

 Seattle had a 34-17 lead in the fourth quarter, and promptly tripped all over themselves to let Minnesota back in the game.
 First, the Seahawks left Laquon Treadwell wiiiiide open for a touchdown.

 — Minnesota Vikings (@Vikings) December 3, 2019

 Then DK Metcalf fumbled on the next drive and the Vikings took advantage with another touchdown.
 The Seahawks punted on the next drive, but finally something went right and they got a defensive stop.
 Seattle kicked a field goal with 21 seconds left and escaped Monday Night Football with a seven-point victory.

 The ability to win close games is a good thing.
 The Chargers have been in 10 one-score games in 2019 and only won two of them.
-The Seahawks are the opposite, and that’s why they’re in the thick of the NFC West race.
+The Seahawks are the opposite, and that’s why they were one of the final eight teams of the year.

-But Seattle is playing with fire when it turns winnable games into needlessly tight ones.
-It’d be an especially dangerous habit to carry into the postseason.
-Just last year, the Seahawks were eliminated by the Cowboys with a 24-22 loss in the Wild Card Round.
+But Seattle played with fire when it turned winnable games into needlessly tight ones.
+In January 2019, the Seahawks were eliminated by the Cowboys with a 24-22 loss in the Wild Card Round.
 Seattle led that game in the fourth quarter.

-At some point, the Seahawks need to keep their foot on the gas and throttle an opponent or two.
-Otherwise, they could find themselves on the wrong side of a razor-thin game when it matters most.
+At some point, the Seahawks need to keep their foot on the gas and not play down to opponents.

 Read more at SB Nation.